adi0728/Disaster-Response-Pipeline/README.md

 There is a web app created in flask that will allow a Emergency worker to key in the message and identify the relavent categories/departments to which the message can be shared with.
 The model we have saved earlier is used for this functionality.

+Project Components There are three components we'll need to complete for this project.

+ETL Pipeline, process_data.py, is a data cleaning pipeline that: Loads the messages and categories datasets.
+Merges the two datasets and loads the datasets in a databse

+ML Pipeline , train_classifier.py, write a machine learning pipeline that: Loads data from the SQLite database Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV Outputs results on the test set Exports the final model as a pickle file

+Flask Web App We will be taking the user message and classify them into 36 categories.

 Below is a list of instructions to run the ETL, ML pipelines and fire up the flask application

 ### Instructions: